Mlk777/TributePage/README.md

 First of the two projects of basic front end developpement project section.

 The goal was to build a tribute page with the following user stories :
-- `A tribute page with an image and text can be seen`
+- `A tribute page with an image and text can be seen.`
-- `Include a link to an external website with further information on the topic`
+- `Include a link to an external website with further information on the topic.`

 I decide to write on Usain Bolt and build something different.

 __Particularities :__
-* You can see a jamaican colors made with a gradient.
+* You can see jamaican colors made with a gradient.
 * There's a storyline with a scrollspy from bootstrap.
 * Used a bootstrap well as a container.
 * Site is responsive.